BeingTomGreen/IP-User-Location/README.md

 ### API keys & query limits
 You can get a (free) API key [here](http://ipinfodb.com/register.php), obviously this should be kept private.

-There are no strict query limits, however if you send more than 2 requests per second they will be queued.
-You will still get a response, but it will be slowed to around 1 /second.
+While there are no strict query limits if you send more than 2 requests per second they will be queued.
+You will still always get a response, but it will be slowed to around 1 /second.

 I would strongly suggest using some form of cache.